eclipse-pass/main/docs/infra/deploy_demo.md

 docker-compose -f demo.yml --env-file .demo_env up
 ```

+If the application did launch as expected, you should be able to
-And then you can (in a separate terminal) observe the working site
+see the working site (for example using `curl`).

 ```bash
 curl -k https://localhost